(benz FET a meen)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience dry mouth, insomnia, diarrhea, nausea, agitation, tremors, sweating a lot, or bad taste.
-Have patient report immediately to prescriber angina, tachycardia, abnormal heartbeat, severe dizziness, passing out, mood changes, behavioral changes, severe anxiety, severe headache, decreased libido, shortness of breath, or swelling of arms or legs (HCAHPS).
+• Patient may experience dry mouth, insomnia, restlessness, diarrhea, nausea, tremors, sweating a lot, or bad taste.
+Have patient report immediately to prescriber angina, tachycardia, abnormal heartbeat, severe dizziness, passing out, vision changes, severe anxiety, severe headache, decreased libido, shortness of breath, or swelling of arms or legs (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.